alicebizeul/alicebizeul.github.io/_pages/home.md

   During my PhD, I have been thinking about how we learn representations from observations in unsupervised settings.
 While discriminative methods (e.g., SimCLR, DINO) generally outperform reconstruction/generative ones (e.g., VAE, MAE), they often rely on less principled approaches.
 Instead reconstruction-based approach carry their load of challenges, limiting there performance but are driven by principled objectives.

   Early on during my PhD, I used Identifiability and Causal Representation Learning to better understand discriminative SSL in multi-modal settings.
 Later on, I explored latent variable models as a mean to explain SSL and unify discriminative and generative methods.
 More recently, I've explored Masked Autoencoders and proposed the space of principal components as a more principled and effective masking space for reconstructive SSL.
 Finally, I am currently looking into the training dynamics of discriminative SSL, specifically how data characteristics affect these dynamics.
-All of this work, would not been possible without great collaborators from ETH Zürich, the Max Plank Institute, Tübingen and many others!

   In 2020, I graduated from [EPFL](https://www.epfl.ch/) after a Master's Thesis at the [Senseable Intelligence Group, MIT](https://sensein.group) under the supervision of Prof. Satrajit Ghosh.
 After working on the modelling of 3D brain scans using GANs at MIT, I joined the ETH AI Center in Zürich for my Ph.D. under the supervision of Prof. Julia Vogt and Prof. Bernhard Schölkopf.

   More information about me can be found <a href="/assets/pdf/cv.pdf"><u><span style="color: blue; font-weight: bold;">in my CV</span></u></a>